nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

     7. Resource fluctuation: Team members join and leave the project during the development of the project.
 Knowledge transfer for the team members like information regarding the deadlines, deliverables, etc is a challenge.

 3. The order of magnitude on the number of requirements addressed in a particular project with repsect to Large scale requirements engineering is of the order of 1000 as stated by B. Regnell et al. in their article [2].

+Summaries:

+Paper 1:

+- This paper mainly focuses on describing the art and science of Release Planning.
+The author states that the 'art of release planning' is related with the human intuitions and the negotiation and marketing skills they apply for conflicting demands.
+The science of release planning is a practical approach of dealing by the application of algorithms and formalizing a problem.
+Release planning is an important phase of any type of product development.
+Organizations often deal with various difficulties during the release planning, the prime one being the complexity of the problem being dealt.
+Release planning is often done adhoc, there are no methodologies to carry out this process.
+- According to the Capability Maturity Model Integration (CMMI) project planning is a very important step to establish and plan various management activities to execute a project.
+The author in this article elaborates the science of release plannng with the help of an example.
+Plannig has to be done to release a product within two releases.
+Several attributes have been discussed, which are as follows:
+    1. Decision Variables: List of features planned for this release.
+    2. Dependencies between features: The dependencies between features can be of two types.
+One is Coupling Relation which         intends that both the dependent features must be a part of the same release.
+Other is Precedence relation.
+    3. Resource Constraints: Feasibility of the resources.
+What is the amout of resources required to develop the features.
+    4. Stakeholders
+    5. Prioritizing the features
+Then the objective function is derived which helps determine good release plans.
+The author proposed a hybrid release planning framework.
+It is a 3 phased framework starting with the modeling the details of the problem.
+Planning objectives, Resource Allocation and Stakeholder voting are all a part of modeling.
+Then exploration is done where an actual solution to modeled problem is derived.
+Finally there is Consolidation where the solutions are analyzed and modifications are performed (Scenario-playing and Re-Estimation).

+Paper 2:

+This paper discusses the working of QUPER a model developed to support high-level decision making in release planning of quality requirements.